kovidgoyal/calibre/manual/edit.rst

 ###########################

-The spelling checker comes with builtin dictionaries for the English and Spansih languages.
+The spelling checker comes with builtin dictionaries for the English and Spanish languages.
 You can install your own dictionaries via :guilabel:`Preferences->Editor->Manage spelling dictionaries`.
 The spell checker can use dictionaries from the OpenOffice program (in the .oxt format).
 You can download these dictionaries from